Marcela Del Sol

-Marcela Del Sol (born 10 July 1973), also known as Marcela del Sol-Hallet is Chile-born Australian writer, known for her books ImmorTal and Kaleidoscope: My Life's Multiple Reflections.
+Marcela Del Sol (born 10 July 1973), also known as Marcela del Sol-Hallet, is a Chile-born Australian writer, known for her books ImmorTal and Kaleidoscope: My Life's Multiple Reflections.

 Del Sol's literature encapsulates her personal views about sexuality.
 Her writing style sheds light on patriarchy and sexual abuse, Del Sol is the founder of RelacioneSexuales, a feminist group that holds regular sessions that allows for discussions on issues of gender and violence.

 Del Sol is known for both financing and implementing art education programs for at-risk children in Chile.